Annie (1999 film): Plot

-Lily is left with the orphans after a disguised Miss Hannigan and Rooster leave, but she accidentally tells the secret.
+Lily is left with the orphans after Aggie and Rooster, disguised as Ralph and Shirley Mudge, leave, but she accidentally tells the secret.
 The orphans make her tell them what is going on, and she realizes that Rooster could leave her hanging as he has done before.
 She and the orphans arrive at Warbucks' mansion, where Lily demands her part in the cut while the orphans shout, "We love you, Miss Hannigan!"
-While fleeing from the orphans, Miss Hannigan and Rooster are intercepted upon the arrival of President Franklin D. Roosevelt along with his Secret Service.
-President Roosevelt reads the papers that identify Miss Hannigan, Rooster, and Lily, leading to Rooster and Lily getting arrested by the Secret Service.
-When Miss Hannigan claims that Rooster made her do it and begs Annie to tell them how good she was to her, Annie reminds Miss Hannigan that she taught her never to lie.
-This enrages Miss Hannigan, who blames Annie for driving her to working with Rooster, so much that she goes insane and is carted off to a psychiatric hospital.
+While fleeing from the orphans, Aggie and Rooster are intercepted upon the arrival of President Franklin D. Roosevelt along with his Secret Service.
+President Roosevelt reads the papers that identify Aggie, Rooster, and Lily, leading to Rooster and Lily getting arrested by the Secret Service.
+When Aggie claims that Rooster made her do it and begs Annie to tell them how good she was to her, she reminds her that she taught her never to lie.
+This enrages Aggie, who blames Annie for driving her to working with Rooster, so much that she goes insane and is carted off to a psychiatric hospital.

-With Annie and her fellow orphans thrilled that Miss Hannigan is gone forever, President Roosevelt presents evidence that Annie's real parents were David and Margaret Bennett, who died when she was still a baby, which explains why they never returned for her.
+With Annie and her fellow orphans thrilled that Aggie is gone forever, President Roosevelt presents evidence that Annie's real parents were David and Margaret Bennett, who died when she was still a baby, which explains why they never returned for her.
 Although Annie is saddened that her parents are dead, she is cheered up with the knowledge that they did love her, while Warbucks officially adopts her.
 President Roosevelt ensures a happy ending for all as he promises that each of the other orphans will be adopted by a stable and happy family.
 Warbucks and Grace become engaged, and Annie lives happily with her new parents and Sandy.